-- 2. 25.1309 & AMC Equipment systems...design requirements - Do the systems and equipment perform intended function under foreseeable operating conditions?
-No - Are 'Major' failure conditions remote\?
-(CS) \Unlikely to occur in each aircraft during total life, but may occur several times during life of an number of aircraft.
-NO - Does impaired crew efficiency/ discomfort to pilots occur less than 1 per 100,000 flight hours (10-5- 10-7) (AMC)?
-NO
+2. 25.1309 & AMC - Equipment systems...design requirements

+- Do the systems and equipment perform intended function under foreseeable operating conditions? - 'Major' failure conditions must be- remote (CS) Unlikely to occur in each aircraft during total life, but may occur several times during life of an number of aircraft. - Impaired crew efficiency/ discomfort to pilots must not occur more than 1 per 100,000 flight hours (10-5- 10-7) (AMC)

-Oil leakage is a 'probable' & above or Expected condition 'Permissible oil consumption'
+Oil leakage is a 'probable' & above or Expected condition